withcaldera/engineering-framework/roles/01-software-engineer.md

 *Growing others, building shared understanding, and multiplying effectiveness.*

 - Learn from feedback and coaching
-- Support teammates when you have knowledge to share
+- Offer to help teammates when you have relevant knowledge
+- Share resources or approaches that helped you solve similar problems
 - Participate actively in code reviews
 - Ask questions that help the team
-- Bring positive energy and contribute to collaborative culture
+- Contribute positively to team culture through your communications

 ---